kubernetes/website/content/en/blog/_posts/2017-07-00-How-Watson-Health-Cloud-Deploys.md

-To orchestrate container deployment, we are using[Armada infrastructure](https://console.bluemix.net/containers-kubernetes/launch), a Kubernetes implementation by IBM for automating deployment, scaling, and operations of application containers across clusters of hosts, providing container-centric infrastructure.
+To orchestrate container deployment, we are using [IBM Cloud Kubernetes Service infrastructure](https://cloud.ibm.com/containers-kubernetes/landing), a Kubernetes implementation by IBM for automating deployment, scaling, and operations of application containers across clusters of hosts, providing container-centric infrastructure.